 Do you want to discuss about the subject with our professionals?
 Do not hesitate to contact us!

 At Innokas Medical’s Design Studio the named Design Controls function is responsible for further development of our design and development processes and associated practices.
 In addition, it acts as quality and regulatory representative in the design organization and keeps the engineering team up-to-date with changes in rules, regulations, and standards.
 Design Controls also supports our customer projects in terms of design control activities and other quality and regulatory related aspects, as well as runs and participates in formal design reviews as QA&RA representative, challenging the device design and development with the aim to ensure adequate process outcome.
-With this tight integration we aim to ensure more efficient way to achieve quality and regulatory compliance in product development enabling more agile projects by doing things right the first time.
+With this tight integration we aim to ensure more efficient way of achieving quality and regulatory compliance in product development enabling more agile projects by doing things right the first time.

 In addition to the importance of quality and regulatory compliance, the whole medical device development process should follow certain rules and best practices to achieve the more agile medical device development cycle.
 According to our studies, the commonly known three methodologies of product development - Design Thinking, Lean Start-Up and Agile methodologies - are something that can be successfully applied to the design and development of medical devices.
 When done properly, they reduce the time to market of the device by ensuring that right and well specified customer problem will be solved with a feasible solution, which is going to be incrementally developed.